George Petros: Career

-EXIT was a New York City-based large-format alternative comic art, science fiction and graphics magazine started in 1984.
-It was founded in 1984 by Petros and Adam Parfrey.
+Petros did the cover art for the new wave band Devo's 1981 compilation album, E-Z Listening Disc, as well as the interior art.
+In 1984, Petros and Adam Parfrey launched Exit, a, New York City-based large-format alternative comic art magazine focused on science fiction and graphics.
 It was known for its outrageous and offensive content.
 Petros and Parfrey later had a falling out and Parfrey quit the magazine, calling Petros a "prima donna".
-Five issues were released; a sixth was partially completed.
+Petros continued editing the magazine.
+Five issues of Exit were released in total; a sixth was partially completed.